Financially reviewed by Patrick Flood, CFA.

 Purchasing power decreases with inflation because the value of the currency drops, but this also means that any debt you have is now worth less.
 Periods of above-average inflation are a great time to have a mortgage.
 Mortgage-backed securities (MBS) are an option for those that don’t; they’re conveniently included in a total bond market fund like Vanguard’s BND.

 I thought you said inflation hurts nominal bonds!
 Yes, but not all bonds are created equal.
-Short-term bonds are less sensitive to interest rate risk because you can quickly roll them over into new bonds at higher rates, and a bond held until maturity should return its par value plus interest on average.
+Short-term bonds are less sensitive to interest rate risk because you can quickly roll them over into new bonds at higher rates after they mature, and a bond held to maturity should return its par value plus interest on average.

 While we wouldn’t want to hold a significant allocation in cash equivalents over the long term, they provide a decent buffer over the short term for unexpected inflation.
-A popular short-term bond ETF from Vanguard is VGSH.
+A popular short-term treasury bond ETF (1-3 year maturity) from Vanguard is VGSH.
+Those seeking true T Bills (0-3 month maturity) can use SGOV from iShares.

 The only asset truly linked to inflation is a relatively new financial product called Treasury Inflation Protected Securities, or TIPS for short.